 For those born after August 1, 1977 and have yet to complete an approved hunter education course but would still like to hunt, there is the option of purchasing a "Supervision Required" hunting license.
 This license requires the hunter to be under the direct supervision of a properly licensed adult hunter while in the field.
 Hunters under supervision MUST be under normal voice control, not to exceed 30 feet away from a properly licensed hunter 21 years of age or older.
-Under no circumstance shall the supervision person be the holder of a "Supervision Required" license
+Under no circumstance shall the supervision Required" license

-A list of classes along with more information about hunter education can be found on our website www.outdooralabama.com/hunting/hunter-education-alabama.
+A list of classes along with more information about hunter education can be found on our website www.outdooralabama.com/ hunting/HunterEd.